quynhdinh/sa/README.md

 Feign facilitates load balancing by distributing requests across multiple instances of a service, improving performance and reliability.

 API Gateway acts as a single entry point for clients, routing requests to the appropriate microservices and handling cross-cutting concerns such as authentication, logging, and rate limiting, security, filtering.
+# Day 8: Distributed Tracing: Zipkin
+Distributed tracing: one central way where you can see end-to-end request flow across multiple services in a microservices architecture.